-The Books of Numbers and Deuteronomy recount how the Israelites captured territories east of the Jordan River which were later settled by the tribes of Reuben, Gad, and half of Manasseh.
-The Book of Joshua then presents the “official” biblical version of the conquest and settlement of the Promised Land.
+The Torah books of Numbers and Deuteronomy recount how the Israelites captured territories east of the Jordan River which were later settled by the tribes of Reuben, Gad, and half of Manasseh.
+The Book of Joshua (in Prophets) then presents the “official” biblical version of the conquest and settlement of the Promised Land.
 The people of Israel, assembled on the eastern banks of the Jordan, were ready to cross the river and conquer the land of Canaan.

 Furthermore, according to the Book of Joshua, the entire country was taken by the Israelites, while the Book of Judges reveals that one of the severe problems of the tribes was the constant struggle with Canaanite enclaves which successfully retained their independence.

 Finally, in the period covered by the Book of Judges, the tribes were headed by local commanders (the “judges”), and there was no single national leader.
 The editor of the Book of Judges regarded this as a sign of social disintegration following the death of Joshua–divine punishment for lapses of idolatry.
 Modern scholars, however, believe that the state of anarchy reflected in the Book of Judges is closer to the true historical process of the colonization of Canaan.

 Finally, archeological research has found no traces of any sudden violent destruction of the major Canaanite towns.
 Jericho, for example, was clearly not destroyed in the time of Joshua.
 On the other hand, excavations reveal that many small settlements began emerging on the outskirts of the existing Canaanite towns, not in place of them.
 Dwelling structures and pottery typical of semi‑nomadic people indicate a long process of colonization rather than a short war of total conquest.